Skip to main content

 Count the cash already in the drawer.
 You can either:

-• — enter the number of each coin and note (£1 coins, £5 notes, etc.) and the system calculates the total.
+• — enter the number of each coin and note (£1 coins, £5 notes, etc.) and the total is calculated for you.
 This is the most accurate method and speeds up your end-of-day count.

 • Enter a total — if denomination counting is turned off for your shop, just type the total amount.

-If you closed the till yesterday, the system pre-fills the denomination counts from your last closing count — so you only need to adjust for any changes.
+If you closed the till yesterday, your dashboard pre-fills the denomination counts from your last closing count — so you only need to adjust for any changes.

 3